STV: Multiple-Seat Ranked-Choice Voting

 stv-counter.pl is a simple command-line interface to STV.pm.

-stv.app is an AppleScript for Mac OS X. Drop a ballot file on stv.app to count it automatically and display the result in TextEdit; stv.app expects to be in the same folder as the two Perl files.
+stv.app is an AppleScript for macOS.
+Drop a ballot file on stv.app to count it automatically and display the result in TextEdit; stv.app expects to be in the same folder as the two Perl files.

 When used with a Droop threshold, STV.pm implements a British Columbia-style STV count, except that ties are always broken by lot, and a fractional threshold (quota) is used.
 A description of the counting method (but with an integer threshold) can be found here (FairVote), and in Electoral System Design: The New International IDEA Handbook, published by the International Institute for Democracy and Electoral Assistance (p71 in the 2005 edition, available as a free PDF).